 The benefit of being able to leverage your exposure to a particular stocks means gains are magnified for winning trades, however there is also risk with losses being magnified at the same rate as gains.
-This makes CFDs a very risky product, but does make them affordable in terms of cost, which is typically lower than for shares.
+This makes CFDs a very risky product as you could lose far more than your initial outlay, but does make them affordable in terms of cost, which is typically lower than for shares.

 For Example: Say you wish to purchase Share CFDs in BHP Ltd, a mining stock listed on the ASX as well as other exchanges.
 Let’s say BHP is trading at $35 in this example and the trader would like to buy 100 shares.
 With a 10% initial margin the trader would outlay $350 (10% of $3,500 Face Value).
 The initial margin is simply a deposit held by the broker to cover any potential loss on the trade.
 Let’s say price moves up to $36.00 and the trader sell BHP.
 The profit would be $100 ($1.00*100 shares less interest).
 Conversely if the price moved down the $34.00 the trader would lose $100 less interest.
 There is an interest cost associated with the trade which would reduce the profit by the interest amount and increase the loss by the interest amount (depending upon the interest rate charged and the amount of time in the trade).
 Interest is charged on the full face value of the trade.
 If the Broker Interest rate was 4% on this trade and the trade was held for 5 days the interest cost would be $3,500*4%*5/365=$1.91.
 At the end of the trade the initial margin is refunded plus any profit or less any loss.